 “G-B-B is a strategy every company should consider.
 I routinely see it used to simultaneously attract high-spending customers and price-conscious ones, dramatically boosting revenue and profit.”

-For decades, the SEN Design Group has been advocating and teaching the intrinsic value of the Good-Better-Best (G-B-B) selling system.
+For decades, the SEN Design Group has been advocating and teaching the intrinsic value of the Good-Better-Best (G-B-B) selling model.
 Many, but not all, of the members have embraced it and are successfully leveraging the concept to greater revenue levels.

 In a Harvard Business Review article, a prominent business consultant has expanded on the value of this pricing strategy.
 Kitchen and bath owners who haven’t adopted this methodology are missing the incredible opportunity to stand apart from, and zoom ahead of, their toughest competition.